Jcc329/Data602Midterm/README.md

 ### Data

 Data were retrieved from https://archive.ics.uci.edu/ml/datasets/Wine+Quality in the form of two distinct sets, one for red and one for white.
+The data consisted of 6,497 rows and 13 columns in total.
+I added a column for the type of wine (white or red) and the predicted category (Good Wine, Okay Wine, Bad Wine)

 Direct links to the csvs are:
 - <a href='https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv'>winequality-red.csv</a>
 - <a href="https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-white.csv">winequality-white.csv</a>